openbikesensor/openbikesensor.github.io/README.md

 # Find the documentation

-The already build documentation you can find under:
+You can find the already build documentation under:
 * https://Friends-of-OpenBikeSensor.github.io

 # Install ruby